SDA-Fasilkom-UI/Sofita/graderng/README.md

    $CFG->grader_token = '<grader_token>';
    ```

-## Installing control groups in Linux
+## Installing Control Groups in Linux

 Isolate needs control groups feature in Linux for sandboxing contestants' programs.
 You need to install it: